-If you are not receiving incoming mail to your mail address, then you must verify all the details used for incoming server configuration.
+If you are not receiving incoming mail to your mail address, you must verify all the details used for incoming server configuration.
 And for Sent mail, you need to verify outgoing mail server configurations.

 Learn from where we can correct or fix all the problems related to the Mail app.
 Follow the below troubleshooting steps.